International Marketing Strategy of Nestle

 Historical International strategy of Nestle:

 Those four approach which are referred as above includes the penetration in the market, development of product, after that developing the market and in the last diversification approach to further increase the line of products.
 The next addition to its international strategy during 1920’s, Nestle included the Milo along with the proceed milk.
-This strategy had made them include the customers who were not infants and the product targeted teenagers.
-After that in 1938, Nestle further using the approach of diversification and included coffee products with the name of Nescafe which had helped the company to further expansion of customers.
-Through several other strategies, Nestle was not stayed limited to food industry but also included the cosmetic and pharmaceutical products with L’Oreal.
+This strategy made them include customers who were not infants, and the product targeted teenagers.
+After that, in 1938, Nestle further used the approach of diversification and included coffee products with the name of Nescafe which had helped the company to further expansion of customers.
+Through several other strategies, Nestle was not stayed limited to the food industry but also included cosmetic and pharmaceutical products with L’Oreal.
 The acquisition and mergers were not only limited to food making companies but they acquired Alcon Laboratories in order to gain strength in cosmetics and pharmaceutical products.
 This approach was known as the economies of scale which had made them cutting the cost of distribution by owning several other companies through mergers and acquisition (Grew, 2018).

 Nestle Global strategy are dependent on the decentralized approach and the example is Nigeria where that they had sued the central warehouse system to distribute while viewing the condition of the country’s road system.
 In China, the approach of Nestle is different as compared to other countries.
 Its dairy products are not being solely manufactured by them but they had created the contracts with farms who bring Nestle Milk from their farms which further processed into refine milk products.
-The other example of Nestle global strategy can be taken is from the Syria.
+The other example of Nestle’s global strategy is from Syria.
 The consumer from Syria prefer tomatoes more so Nestle production of the food materials are being processed by the local ingredients which is widely being appreciated and helped Nestle securing the position (Baran, 2016).

 Current International Strategy: